 Specialty outside services bonds

-Old Republic also offers specialty outside services bonds.
+The Old Republic also offers specialty outside services bonds.
 This is a separate coverage designed to protect a customer’s property when in transit.
 A good example is a restaurant that provides valet parking.
 If a restaurant employee steals something from a customer’s vehicle while parking it, the policy will cover the cost of the stolen property.
-Specialty outside services bonds also cover towing services, package delivery services and vehicle repossession services.
+Specialty outside services bonds also covers towing services, package delivery services, and vehicle repossession services.

 Not too long ago, baseball legend Alex Rodriguez (A-Rod) made news when it was reported that items worth $500,000 were stolen from his vehicle.
 Had his car been in the possession of a valet or towing service, those losses may have been covered by a specialty outside services bond, particularly if the thief was convicted as required by many states.*

 * Some states require a conviction before the bond will cover the incident.